docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 For exporters that support more than one file extension, specify an extension given the file type.

-If this selector is not supported by the exporter, the extension is specified by the exporter in exEx­ porterInfoRec.fileTypeDefaultExtension.
+If this selector is not supported by the exporter, the extension is specified by the exporter in ``exExporterInfoRec.fileTypeDefaultExtension``.

 ----